Jongmyo jerye: History

-The ceremonies reinforce the Confucian link between ancestors and their descendants, parent and child, essentially the family; the act of communing with them is a prayer and invocation for the ancestors for the preservation and good health of the state.
+The ritual has its origins in the Confucian royal ancestral shrine system practiced in premodern China and Korea.
+It is meant to pay tribute to ancestors and the gods, and was seen as one of the most important rituals and duties for the monarchy.

 At the latest, the ritual was well in place during the era of the three kingdoms of Korea, especially during the Goguryeo Dynasty.
 The ritual was then preserved over Silla era to the last Korean Dynasty of Joseon.
 The Jongmyo ritual, together with the Soil and Grain ritual at Sajikdan, are traditionally Korea's two most important imperial rituals.
 These practices have been lost in China due to the abolition of the monarchy, but the traditions are still preserved in South Korea even after the fall of the last monarchic Joseon dynasty.

 The current ceremonies are organised and performed by the descendants of the former imperial family, the Jeonju Lee Royal Family Association, with assistance from other cultural organisations.
 The presiding officer (choheongwan 初獻官) is the most senior member of the imperial family, currently Yi Won who holds the title of Hereditary Prince Imperial (hwangsason 皇嗣孫), succeeding Yi Gu who held the title Prince (hwangseson 皇世孫, lit. "imperial grandson").
 During the Joseon dynasty and even during the Japanese occupation period, the chief officiant was the Emperor of Korea.